Cultural-historical activity theory: First generation – Vygotsky

-The first generation emerges from Vygotsky's theory of cultural mediation, which was a response to behaviorism's explanation of consciousness, or the development of the human mind, by reducing "mind" to a series of atomic components or structures associated primarily with the brain as "stimulus – response" (S-R) processes.
-Vygotsky argued that the relationship between a human subject and an object is never direct but must be sought in society and culture as they evolve historically, rather than in the human brain or individual mind unto itself.
+The first generation emerges from Vygotsky's theory of cultural mediation, which was a response to behaviorism's explanation of consciousness, or the development of the human mind, by reducing the human "mind" to atomic components or structures associated with "stimulus – response" (S-R) processes.
+Vygotsky argued that the relationship between a human subject and an object is never direct but must be sought in society and culture because they evolve historically, rather than evolving in the human brain or individual mind unto itself.
+Vygotsky saw the past and present as fused within the individual, that the "present is seen in the light of history."
 His cultural-historical psychology attempted to account for the social origins of language and thinking.
 To Vygotsky, consciousness emerges from human activity mediated by artifacts (tools) and signs.
-This idea of semiotic mediation is embodied in Vygotsky's famous triangular model which features the Subject (S), Object (O), and Mediating Artifact triad: in mediated action the Subject, Object, and Artifact stand in a dialectical relationship whereby each affects the other and the activity as a whole.
-Vygotsky argues that the use of signs leads to a specific structure of human behavior, which breaks away from mere biological development allowing the creation of new forms of culturally-based psychological processes – hence the importance of (cultural-historical) context: individuals could no longer be understood without their cultural environment, nor society without the agency of the individuals who use and produced these artifacts.
-The objects became cultural entities, and action oriented towards the objects became the key to understanding the human psyche.
-In the Vygotskyan framework the unit of analysis, however, remains principally the individual.
+These artifacts, which can be physical tools such as hammers, ovens, or computers; cultural artifacts, including language; or theoretical artifacts, like algebra or feminist theory, are created and/or transformed in the course of activity, which, in the first generation framework, happens at the individual level.
+Semiotic mediation is embodied in Vygotsky's triangular model which features the subject (S), object (O), and mediating artifact.
+Vygotsky's triangular representation of mediated action attempts to explain human consciousness development in a manner that did not rely on dualistic stimulus–response (S-R) associations.
+In mediated action the subject, object, and artifact stand in dialectical relationship whereby each affects the other and the activity as a whole.
+Vygotsky argued that the use of signs leads to a specific structure of human behavior, which allows the creation of new forms of culturally-based psychological processes – hence the importance of a cultural-historical context.
+Individuals could no longer be understood without their cultural environment, nor society without the agency of the individuals who use and produce these artifacts.
+The objects became cultural entities, and action that was oriented towards the objects became key to understanding the human psyche.
+In the Vygotskyan framework, the unit of analysis is the individual.
 First-generation activity theory has been used to understand individual behavior by examining the ways in which a person's objectivized actions are culturally mediated.
-Besides a strong focus on material and symbolic mediation, internalization of external (social, societal, and cultural) forms of mediation, another important aspect of first generation CHAT is the concept of the zone of proximal development (ZPD), meaning, as advanced in Mind in Society (1978), "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers".
-ZPD is one of the major legacies of Vygotsky's work in the social sciences.
+Mediation is a key theoretical idea behind activity: People don't simply use tools and symbol systems; instead, everyday lived experiences are significantly mediated and intermediated by use of tools and symbols systems.
+Therefore, activity theory helps frame our understanding of such mediation.
+There is a strong focus on material and symbolic mediation, as well as internalization of external (social, societal, and cultural) forms of mediation.
+In Vygotskyan psychology, internalization is a theoretical concept that explains how individuals process what they learned through mediated action in the development of individual consciousness.
+Another important aspect of first generation CHAT is the concept of the zone of proximal development (ZPD) or "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers".
+ZPD is the theoretical range of what a performer can do with competent peers and assistance, as compared with what can be accomplished on one's own.